homemadearcade/zero/todo/1_UPNEXT.md

 VIDEO CALL BLOCKING
   End Call for everyone in lobby, End call for self Mute and cut user video should be an object.
 I think theres both, admin muting someone in side a lobby.
 Kick out of experience, etc. Mute someone at an experience level.
 Also a user can mute someone if they dont like them

+UNLOCKING FX
+  Particle effect when an Interface Component is first mounted???
+  Set State - was previously unlocked